asclines/ReadySetFractals/README.md

 `make install` will install the program at which point it can be run with `./program`

 ## Usage
+The program has two methdods of accepting user input for fractal settings, from a text file and as options when calling the program from the command line.
+A quick note on how the program sets the preferences for the fractal.
+First, the program looks at the setting file for preferences.
+Second, the program looks at the command line options, these options will ovveride anything set in the text file.
+This is done to make it easier to make slight changes to the fractal on the fly as the command line arguments are all optional.

+### using text file
 The program loads the user preferences from `settings.txt` The settings file is formated such that for each line there is a key/value pair in the format `key=value` with no spaces.
 The `settings.txt` looks like this:
 ```